-The most significant assumptions affecting the ECL are as follows - 31 March 2021:
+The most significant assumptions affecting the ECL are as follows - 31 March 2022:

-- Household Disposable to Disposable Income
+- Household Disposable to nett Disposable Income

 - Gross Domestic Product (GDP)

 - Unemployment

+- Consumer Price Index

+- Reporate

-The most significant assumptions affecting the ECL allowance are as follows - 31 March 2020:
+The most significant assumptions affecting the ECL allowance are as follows - 31 March 2021:

-- 1. Household Debt to nett Disposable Income - 2.
-Real Credit Extensions to Firms
+- 1. Household Disposable to Disposable Income

+- 2. Gross Domestic Product (GDP)

+- 3. Unemployment

-Set out below are the changes to the ECL as at 31 March 2021 that would result from reasonably possible changes in these parameters from the actual assumptions used in the company's economic variable assumptions (for example, Household Disposable to Disposable Income ECL of increasing estimate by in each of the Base, Optimistic, Downturn scenarios).
+Set out below are the changes to the ECL as at 31 March 2022 that would result from reasonably possible changes in these parameters from the actual assumptions used in the company's economic variable assumptions (for example, Household Disposable to Disposable Income ECL of increasing estimate by in each of the base, Optimistic, Downturn scenarios).